Madelene/100-days-of-code/log.md

 **Thoughts:**
 - I need to practice getting better about organizing and speaking of my process.
 I believe this is holding me back in interviews.
 I AM competent, but it is difficult to articulate things, still.

+### Day 54: February 21, 2018 Wednesday

+** Today's Progress**:
+- Worked on a coding challenge to pull top stories on the HackerNews API and return/manipulate data in a Ruby on Rails app.
+- TAed and did one-on-ones

+**Thoughts:**
+- Fun challenge!
+- I enjoy doing one-on-ones.
+They remind me of private music lessons :)

+### Day 55: February 22, 2018 Thursday

+** Today's Progress**:
+-

+**Thoughts:**
+-